Bluefin Administrator’s Guide

 Gated Kernel

 The gts and stable tags feature a gated kernel.
-This kernel follows the same version as the Fedora CoreOS stable channel, which is a slower cadence than default Fedora Silverblue.
+This kernel follows the same version as the Fedora CoreOS stable stream, which is a slower cadence than default Fedora Silverblue.
+The Universal Blue team may temporarily pin to a specific kernel in order to avoid regressions that may affect users.

 Asus and Surface Devices